MCP servers

 MCP tools are vendor-maintained.
 When the remote server adds or removes tools, the agent picks the change up within minutes.
 A redeploy is never required.

-A slot that is unbound or unreachable yields no tools.
+A slot that is unbound, unconnected, unreachable, or whose credential fails yields no tools.
 The turn continues without them; nothing crashes.
-Steer this in the system prompt: tell the agent to ask the user to connect the slot on the MCP servers page when its tools are missing.
+Steer this in the system prompt: tell the agent to ask the user to open the MCP servers page in Swirls Cloud when its tools are missing.

 Validation

-swirls doctor validates block shape and references.
-It never contacts a remote server and never discovers tools, so a misconfigured binding surfaces on the first agent turn, not at doctor time.
+swirls doctor validates block shape, the required https url:, the required auth:, and references.
+It never contacts a remote server and never discovers tools, so a missing Cloud binding or Connect surfaces on the first agent turn, not at doctor time.

 | Check | Severity |